kamilazdybal/PCAfold/PCA/regression/README.md

-# Machine learning models
+# Regression

+This directory contains auxiliary functions that can be used with non-linear regression techniques.

-## Standardising input/output
+## Standardizing input/output

 `standardize.py`

-Contains functions for standardising data for use in machine learning algorithms.
-Some of the common scalings were implemented such as normalising data between 0 and 1 or between -1 and 1.
+Contains functions for standardizing data for use in machine learning algorithms.
+Some of the common scalings were implemented such as normalizing data between 0 and 1 or between -1 and 1.

-This module includes a `test` function for sanity tests.
+This module includes a `test` function for regression testing.
 Run:

 ```
 import PCA.regression.standardize as st